saferpay/sndbx/texts/recurring.md

 > * If you want to validate the cardholder without actually charging his bank account, you can trigger a “dummy” authorization with a small amount value (e.g. 1 Euro; Amount value “100”).
 If the transaction is not captured the customer will not be charged and therefore the cardholder will not notice this authorization.
 Please note that some banks do not support authorization of amounts smaller than 1 Euro (1 Dollar; 1 CHF etc.)

-In order to define a transaction as initial, as the base transaction which will be used as reference for future recurrent transactions, you need to set a special flag, either with
+In order to define a transaction as the base transaction which will be used as reference for future recurrent transactions, you need to set a special flag, either with

 [PaymentPage Initialize] (https://saferpay.github.io/jsonapi/index.html#Payment_v1_PaymentPage_Initialize "PaymentPage Initialize") or [Transaction Initialize] (https://saferpay.github.io/jsonapi/index.html#Payment_v1_Transaction_Initialize "Transaction Initialize"